jeremyfix/dcejs/README.md

 On all the OS, you can check this works by ensuring you can execute the command `ssh-keygen` from a terminal.

+If you want to use VNC, you should also install the [tigerVNC client](https://sourceforge.net/projects/tigervnc/files/).

+If you want to use NoMachine, you should also install the [NoMachine client](www.nomachine.com)

 ## Installing

 To install the app for your OS, please select the appropriate runnable from the releases on the [Release page](https://github.com/jeremyfix/dcejs/releases).